rominsal/pspatreg/README.md

 - Vignette A: Introduction to the use of the package and the statistical theory behind the models.
 - Vignette B: Includes several examples using the well-known AMES database for pure spatial data.
 The examples include both spatial trends and spatial lags (as usual in spatial econometric specifications).
 The vignette B also compare results of **pspatreg** with the well-kown **spatialreg** package for parametric specifications.
 - Vignette C: Include examples with spatial panel data (spatio-temporal data).
 The examples include spatio-temporal trends, non-parametric covariates and spatial lags.
-The vignette C also compare results of **pspatreg** with **spml** package for parametric specifications.
+The vignette C also compare results of **pspatreg** with **splm** package for parametric specifications.